AKEckhardt/AKEckhardt.github.io/_pages/akegroup/DilaraKorkut.md

 </tr></table>

 <p style='text-align: justify;'>
-Dilara studies chemistry at the Ruhr-University Bochum and is currently working on her Bachelor’s thesis.
+Dilara studies chemistry at the Ruhr-University Bochum and finished her Bachelor’s Thesis within the group.
 For her Bachelor thesis Dilara is focusing on the isolation and characterization of novel carbenes using matrix isolation techniques.
 </p>